VirtoCommerce/vc-platform/docs/developer-guide/working-with-platform-manager/basic-functions/storage-of-files.md

 ## Introduction

 All resources available in Virto Commerce are referred to as assets.
 The most common asset is image, but it's not limited to that.
-An asset can be any file, electronic document, multimedia content, etc. They are accessed from storefront and Web Admin as well.В Assets are grouped into folders and form a (logical) hierarchy structure.
-The physical asset storage medium is not limited and currently Virto Commerce providesВ *file system*В and *Windows Azure Blob Storage* based implementations.
+An asset can be any file, electronic document, multimedia content, etc. They are accessed from storefront and Web Admin as well.
+Assets are grouped into folders and form a (logical) hierarchy structure.
+The physical asset storage medium is not limited and currently Virto Commerce provides *file system* and *Windows Azure Blob Storage* based implementations.

 You can upload, download, or view the metadata of the assets by implementing Virto Commerce API interfaces or by using already provided implementations.
-The API provides an IBlobStorageProviderВ interface for working with assets.
+The API provides an IBlobStorageProvider interface for working with assets.

 ## Asset class diagram

 You can see the main entities depicted in the diagram below:
-* **BlobInfo**В - asset metadata information;
+* **BlobInfo** - asset metadata information;
-* **IBlobUrlResolver**В - provides assets full path by its key;
+* **IBlobUrlResolver** - provides assets full path by its key;
-* **IBlobStorageProvider**В - an interface for working with assets.
+* **IBlobStorageProvider** - an interface for working with assets.
 It defines the methods that are available for asset manipulations;
-* **UploadStreamInfo**В - a class passed as a parameter to IBlobStorageProvider.
+* **UploadStreamInfo** - a class passed as a parameter to IBlobStorageProvider.
 Upload method.
 Contains information about the asset being uploaded together with it's content.

 ![](../../../assets/images/docs/image2015-5-22_16-29-38.png)